A few months ago, whispers about a test that would change the way brands advertise on Facebook started circulating industry blogs.

 The old Facebook 20% text rule

-Until recently, Facebook advertisers were allowed to cover their ad images with no more than 20% text.
-To adhere to guidelines, those who paid for reach on the platform were forced to use a tool developed by Facebook that divided ad images with a 25-rectangle grid (it’s since been replaced with a different tool, but more on that later).
-If your text took up more than 20% of the rectangles, the ad wouldn’t be allowed to run.
+Until recently, Facebook advertisers could cover their ad images with no more than 20% text.
+To adhere to guidelines, those who paid for reach on the platform were forced to use a Facebook tool that divided ad images with a 25-rectangle grid (it’s since been replaced with a different tool, but more on that later).
+Ad image text that took up more than 20% of the rectangles, wasn’t allowed to run.

 The tool was largely ineffective and depended on the position of the text more than it did the amount of text:

-What it comes down to is noisiness — news feed saturation.
+The main issue with the ad text image is noisiness and news feed saturation.
 When any of Facebook’s 1.65 billion users log into the platform, their networks share an average of 1,500 stories per day.
 That’s 1,500 posts the social network’s algorithm has to prioritize in your news feed.

 The importance of text on Facebook ad images